-As one of 30+ bloggers participating in the Thrift Store Décor Challenge this month, I am excited to share how I made this awesome chair bench with 3 dining room chairs.
-When you get to the bottom of this post you will be treated to some serious creativity so please hop around to each blog and get to know us.
+When you get to the bottom of this post you will be treated to some serious creativity so please make sure you visit the Farmhouse Hens and get to know us.

 My chair bench was made from 3 dining room chairs that were gifted to me by my friend Liz.
 She has a cute little junk shop in town but “little” is the keyword here.
 These big chairs were taking up a lot of room in her cute shop and she just didn’t have the time to do a project with them so she kindly gifted them to me.